rrkrp100/Downloader-Script/Downloader-Script/README.txt

  (Included in Reqs.tar.gz)

 ###
-This is a comand line script for Linux, which does the following:
+This is a command line script for Linux, which does the following:

 1) Downloads the Youtube video if its link is copied to the ClipBoard
 2) If no link is found then asks if you: